abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/local_search.rst

     In the toolbox of Operations Research practitioners, *local search* is very important as it is often the best (and sometimes only) method to solve difficult problems.
 We start this section by describing what local search is and what these methods have in common.
 Then we discuss their efficiency and compare them with *global* methods.

+    Some paragraphs are quite dense, so don't be scared if you don't "get it all" after the first reading.
+With time and practice, the use of local search methods will become a second nature.

 The basic ingredients
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^